The European Union Trade Mark

 National registrations can still be obtained through the intellectual property offices of the individual countries.

-Anyone can apply for a CTM, even if they are based outside the EU.
-The level of examination carried out by OHIM is minimal and the onus is very much on existing trade mark owners to be vigilant in opposing any conflicting marks.
-A CTM must be available in all member states.
-A prior national registration in any one of the states can block a CTM.
-Anyone who applies for a CTM will receive a report listing any prior registrations, but the search does not cover France, Germany or Italy.
-After the search report is issued the CTM is advertised and owners of prior national registrations can lodge opposition within 3 months.
-Priority and "seniority" can be claimed from earlier national registrations, but the CTM registration must be the same as the national registration (same mark, goods, services etc.).
+Anyone can apply for an EUTM, even if they are based outside the EU.
+The level of examination carried out by the EUIPO is minimal and the onus is very much on existing trade mark owners to be vigilant in opposing any conflicting marks.
+An EUTM must be available in all member states.
+A prior national registration in any one of the states can block an EUTM.
+The EUIPO issues a search report listing any prior EUTMs.
+The mark is then advertised and owners of prior EUTMs or national registrations can lodge opposition within 3 months.
+Priority and "seniority" can be claimed from earlier national registrations, but the EUTM must be the same as the national registration (same mark, goods, services etc.).
 Registration is for an initial period of 10 years, renewable indefinitely for like periods.
-The enforcement of CTM rights must be done through the national courts of member states.
+The enforcement of EUTM rights must be done through the national courts of the member states.

 FIND OUT MORE:

-Visit the web site of the Community Trade Marks Office (OHIM)
+Visit the web site of the European Union Intellectual Property Office